goldbarth/SolarSystem/docs/en/README.md

 What is noticeable now is that the sun is only shining very faintly.
 This is because we have not yet added any post-processing effects.

-To do this, we create a new post-processing volume by clicking on the plus symbol in the editor via 'Volume' and then 'Post-Processing Volume'.
+To do this,
+we create a new post-processing volume by clicking on the plus symbol in the editor via `Volume` and then `Post-Processing Volume`.
 The volume is automatically added to the scene, and we can configure the settings in the Details Panel.

 ![Add Post Processing Volume](https://github.com/goldbarth/SolarSystem/blob/goldbarth/media/images/add-ppv.png)